microsoft/WindowsAppSDK/prototype-workingdir/README.md

 This folder contains prototype implementations for adding types in `Storage.Pickers` to the Windows App SDK.
 It is currently under development and **not** ready for review or production use.

+NOTE: a develop certificate maybe required to run the demo app, if you encounter deployment issues, please add a new certificate to the PickerUsageApp project.

 ## Current State

 - Basic implementation of most core functionalities was added in `Microsoft.Storage.Pickers/`.